conechmuadong/2324-Spring-INT3402-Compiler/Assignment1/README.md

 ## Introduction

-An simple token parser for scanning step of a simple programing language compiler with following rules of syntax:
+A simple token parser acting like a scanner in a simple programming language compiler with the following rules of syntax:
-The programing language just have only one statement type: `if cond then stmt else stmt;`
+The programming language has only one type of statement: `if cond then stmt else stmt;`
 Where:
 - `if`, `then`, `else` are keywords
 - `cond` is a greater comparison between two integers, two variables or an integer and a variable, such as: `a>b`, `1>a`, `2>1`
-- `stmt` is a asignment, example: `a=b`
+- `stmt` is an assignment, example: `a=b`

 ## Running the parser